tigrkoshka/2023-MIPT-PL-Concepts/karma/README.md

 ### Automatic build

-To automatically build of the *karma* library and the playground executable, run the following command from this directory:
+To automatically build the *karma* library and the playground executable, run the following command from this directory:

 ```shell